Dems' sweeping social, climate bill passes divided House

 People are also reading…

+Republicans had little to celebrate, but showed some feistiness.
+“Good luck in the Senate," taunted Rep. Kat Cammack of Florida.

+The House vote also gave Biden a momentary taste of victory, and probably relief, during perhaps the rockiest period of his presidency.
+He’s been battered by falling approval in polls, reflecting voters’ concerns over inflation, gridlocked supply chains and the persistent coronavirus pandemic, leaving Democrats worried that their legislative efforts are not breaking through to voters.

-“If you are a parent, a senior, a child, a worker, if you're an American, this bill's for you,” said House Speaker Nancy Pelosi, D-Calif., underscoring Democrats' efforts to impress the public.
+“If you are a parent, a senior, a child, a worker, if you're an American, this bill's for you,” said Pelosi, underscoring Democrats' efforts to impress the public.

 Biden this week signed a $1 trillion package of highway and other infrastructure projects, another priority that overcame months of internal Democratic battling.
 The president has spent recent days promoting that measure around the country.